ga-wdi-lessons/git-branching-mini-lesson/README.md

 ### You Do: Branching Exercise (15 min)

-We are going to start with a [brief tutorial](http://learngitbranching.js.org/).
+We are going to complete a [brief tutorial](http://learngitbranching.js.org/).
 This is an introduction to branching.

 - Do Levels 1-3.
 Stop at 4: "Rebase Introduction".
 - Take your time: